pistonsky/coupled-scrollviews/README.md

 ### Unit tests

 Use `yarn test`.
-It will test functionality of highlighting active profile's avatar.
+It will test functionality of highlighting active profile's avatar, synchronization of scrollviews and `isActive` value that is used for animation of shadow which separates two scrollviews (by testing useCoupledScrollViews hook).

 ### End-to-end tests